-This study employed purely quantitative analytical methods.
+This study was based on quantitative analysis.
 After the data were collected, it was organized and analysed in an orderly manner for the purposes of analysis.
 For analysis, a statistical package called E-views was used.
 E-views supports a wide range of basic statistical analyses, encompassing everything from simple descriptive statistics to parametric and non-parametric hypothesis tests.
-The results were presented in tabular form.
+The results were presented in tabular form and graphs.
 Basic descriptive statistics such as mean to show central tendency, maximum and minimum values to show the range as well as the standard deviation were computed over the entire data for the study.

-Regarding the effect of liquidity risk and credit risk variables on the performance of listed banks in Ghana, a multiple regression was used for the analysis so as to ascertain the impact of these variables on listed banks' performance.
-According to Gujarati and Sangeettha (2007), if T, which is the number of time series data, is large and the number of cross-sectional units is smaller, the fixed effects model is more appropriate compared to the random effects approach and vice versa.
-Since our data are from 2011 to 2015 (5 years) and the number of banks under consideration is 7, this study adopts the fixed effect model.
-Also, Hausman Test was conducted to determine the best model for the estimation and the fixed effect model was deemed appropriate.
+Regarding the effect of liquidity risk and credit risk variables on the performance of universal banks in Ghana, a multiple regression was used for the analysis so as to ascertain the impact of these variables on universal banks' performance.
+According to Gujarati (2007), if T, which is the number of time series data, is large and the number of cross-sectional units is smaller, the fixed effects model is more appropriate compared to the random effects approach and vice versa.
+Since our data are from 2011 to 2015 (5 years) and the number of banks under consideration is 25, this study adopts the random effect model.